-- SCE PY03-017.
-This IC engine system was designed to use natural gas for back-up and piloting purposes.
-The SGIP participant provided metered electric generation, biogas consumption, and natural gas consumption data for previous reporting periods.
-However, in Q2 2008 the participant's SGIP contract reached the end of its term and data were no longer available from this participant.
-During the period when data were provided and the system was under contract the actual contribution of non-renewable fuel never exceeded 25 percent on an annual fuel input basis. - SCE PY04-158 and SCE PY04-159.
+- SCE PY04-158 and SCE PY04-159.
 These two systems are located at the same wastewater treatment facility and utilize renewable fuel produced by the same digester system.
 The two projects are grouped together here because they share a common fuel blending system.
 The fuel blending system controls the mix of renewable and non-renewable fuel.
-In the second quarter of 2008 the participant's SGIP contract reached the end of its term and no metered data has been available to assess the actual fuel mix since this time.
+In the second quarter of 2008 the participant's SGIP contract reached the end of its term and no metered data have been available to assess the actual fuel mix since this time.
 In SCE's September 2006 installation verification inspection reports, the participant reported that the systems were using 80 percent digester gas and 20 percent natural gas.12 - PG&E A-1313.
+This 240 kW system consists of eight 30 kW microturbines installed at a wastewater treatment facility and uses heat recovered from the system to warm the digesters.
 Metered daily electric generation, biogas consumption, and natural gas consumption data were obtained from the SGIP participant for this microturbine system.
-These data indicate that the system was off for the entire reporting period, thus both renewable and non-renewable fuel usage for this period were zero.
+The system was off for the previous reporting period and is currently down for repair.

-Overall (renewable-only and dual-fuel), eight (73 percent) of the 11 RFUR projects remaining under warranty comply with the SGIP 25 percent non-renewable requirement.
+Overall (renewable-only and dual-fuel), eight (62 percent) of the 13 RFUR projects remaining under warranty for which renewable fuel use compliance is applicable during this reporting period comply with the SGIP 25 percent non-renewable requirement.